-First off is Chiyono.
-Originally, my friend and I found this place randomly since it’s in the middle of Indian Row and it’s a Japanese restaurant.
-Nonetheless, it’s a real authentic Japanese restaurant.
-Everyone in there spoke Japanese and I had to ask lots of questions to figure out what the heck I was going to eat. hahaha.
+Originally, my friend and I found this place called indian restaurant birkdale randomly.
+Nonetheless, it’s a real authentic Indian restaurant.
+Everyone in there spoke Punjabi and I had to ask lots of questions to figure out what the heck I was going to eat. hahaha.

 Afterwards we were still hungry so my friend suggested to go to Chikalicious.
 I think he said that because he knew my spirits needed to be lifted up…through food.
 Just by mentioning Chikalicious made me SO happy.